-“Since 1 started the business 26 years ago,” Dissin said, doing some fast calculations, “I’d estimate that I’ve refinished an average of 1,000 tubs per year.
+“Since 1 started the business over 50 years ago,” Dissin said, doing some fast calculations, “I’d estimate that I’ve refinished an average of 1,000 tubs per year.

 His Havertown company, Perma-Ceram, Inc., which began as a moonlighting operation, now employs three refinishers who are kept busy restoring tired and worn out tubs at the rate of 15 per week.
 In addition to tubs, the firm works its resurfacing magic on tile walls to give them a sparkling, new finish in any color.

 According to Dissin, bathtub restoration was going on long before he got into the business.
 Right after World War II, the grand old Atlantic City hotels were using the technique to spruce up their bathrooms.
 They did it out of economic necessity since it was far less costly than replacing the tubs and it didn’t necessitate taking guest rooms out of service for days.

 Dissin was a regional manager for a string of refinishing Panelrama Home Centers, a now defunct do-it-yourself handyman chain, when he formed his company in 1971.
 He began it as a part time venture but gave up his managerial job in 1978 and went full-time into bathtub revitalization.